yuri-schmaltz/Wan2GP/README.md

 It seems you will get better results with Vace if you turn on "Skip Layer Guidance" with its default configuration.

 Other recommended setttings for Vace:
 - Use a long prompt description especially for the people / objects that are in the background and not in reference images.
 This will ensure consistency between the windows.
 - Set a medium size overlap window: long enough to give the model a sense of the motion but short enough so any overlapped blurred frames do no turn the rest of the video into a blurred video
 - Truncate at least the last 4 frames of the each generated window as Vace last frames tends to be blurry

+**WanGP integrates the Matanyone tool which is tuned to work with Vace**.

+This can be very useful to create at the same time a control video and a mask video that go together.\
+For example, if you want to replace a face of a person in a video:
+- load the video in the Matanyone tool
+- click the face on the first frame and create a mask for it (if you have some trouble to select only the face look at the tips below)
+- generate both the control video and the mask video by clicking *Generate Video Matting*
+- Click *Export to current Video Input and Video Mask*
+- In the *Reference Image* field of the Vace screen, load a picture of the replacement face

+Please notes that sometime it may be useful to create *Background Masks* if want for instance to replace everything but a character that is in the video.
+You can do that by selecting *Background Mask* in the *Matanyone settings*

+If you have some trouble creating the perfect mask, be aware of these tips:
+- Using the Matanyone Settings you can also define Negative Point Prompts to remove parts of the current selection.
+- Sometime it is very hard to fit everything you want in a single mask, it may be much easier to combine multiple independent sub Masks before producing the Matting : each sub Mask is created by selecting an  area of an image and by clicking the Add Mask button.
+Sub masks can then be enabled / disabled in the Matanyone settings.

-### VACE and Sky Reels v2 Diffusion Forcing Slidig Window
+### VACE, Sky Reels v2 Diffusion Forcing Slidig Window and LTX Video
-With this mode (that works for the moment only with Vace and Sky Reels v2) you can merge mutiple Videos to form a very long video (up to 1 min).
+With this mode (that works for the moment only with Vace, Sky Reels v2 and LTX Video) you can merge mutiple Videos to form a very long video (up to 1 min).

 When combined with Vace this feature can use the same control video to generate the full Video that results from concatenining the different windows.
 For instance the first 0-4s of the control video will be used to generate the first window then the next 4-8s of the control video will be used to generate the second window, and so on.
 So if your control video contains a person walking, your generate video could contain up to one minute of this person walking.